Smash Products of Calabi-Yau Algebras by Hopf Algebras: Application to Van den Bergh and Calabi-Yau duality

 \subsection{When is $A\sharp H$ Calabi-Yau?}

-The algebra $A$ is Calabi-Yau if and only if it is skew-Calabi-Yau and any Nakayama automorphism is inner (equivalently, the identity map of $A$ is a Nakayama automorphism).
-Using \ref{sec:19}, this subsection gives necessary and sufficient conditions for $\Lambda$ to be Calabi-Yau.
+The algebra $A$ is Calabi-Yau if and only if it is skew Calabi-Yau and any Nakayama automorphism is inner (equivalently, the identity map of $A$ is a Nakayama automorphism).
+Using \ref{sec:19}, this section gives necessary and sufficient conditions for $\Lambda$ to be Calabi-Yau.
 Unfortunately, the techniques used here require restrictive hypotheses on $A$, that is, $A$ is augmented or connected graded.